Eliminating the Dangers of Structural Collapse when Cleaning, Pointing and Painting

 Preventing Masonry Wall Collapses

-Any wall can collapse if it is not properly built, maintained and supported.
+Any wall can collapse if it is not properly built, maintained, and supported.
 One hazard which can make wall collapses more likely is concrete and masonry (plastered) walls.
 Their tremendously heavy loads need to be supported.
-And over time, the materials which hold a wall together can erode and degrade: causing a collapse which injures or kills a plasterer, cleaner, mason or some other construction worker.
+And over time, the materials which hold a wall together can erode and degrade: causing a collapse that injures or kills a plasterer, cleaner, mason, or some other construction worker.

-And of course, all cleaning masonry and painting workers on the jobsite need to be observant of the condition of any walls and note any sudden shifting or changing conditions to the wall.
-They should also wear their personal protective equipment (PPE) at all times which includes any or all of the following: proper footwear, protective clothing, and hard hat.
+- And of course, all cleaning masonry and painting workers on the job site need to be observant of the condition of any walls and note any sudden shifting or changing conditions to the wall.
+They should also wear their personal protective equipment (PPE) at all times which includes any or all of the following: proper footwear, protective clothing, and a hard hat.
 Workers who spray paint with unhealthy fumes must be provided with protection.